Implement Snowflake UDF for leave request days calculation

 - open Kronos and login

-- at the Welcomeview search forSnowflakeand selectSnowflake Function APItemplate.
+Welcomeview search forSnowflakeand selectSnowflake Function APItemplate.
 If the view is missing -Window->Show View->Welcome

-- a simple Snowflake Function project will be automatically generated for you
+Okbutton - a simple Snowflake Function project will be automatically generated for you

-- Let's see what was generated - api/leave-request-days-service.tsis a simple REST service which complies with the Snowflake UDF specification.
-This service will be called when the UDF is used.
+api/leave-request-days-service.tsis a simple REST service which complies with the Snowflake UDF specification.
+This service will be called when the UDF is used.api/function-data-dto.tsdescribes the REST service parameter and result typessecurity/api-constraints.accessallows calling the generated service without authentication from Kronos side

-- create file leave-requests.tablein folderdb
+db - create file

-- paste this content
+Open With->Code Editor - paste this content

 - save the file